 Discover Rainforest Wildlife.

 Manuel Antonio is the smallest park in the Costa Rica, but abundant with wildlife.
 Capuchin, Howler, and Squirrel Monkeys are some of the most social creatures of the park.
 Don’t feed them, and hold on to your snacks!
-You can also expect to see sloths, iguanas, and hundreds of species of birds – just to name a few.
+You can also expect to see sloths, iguanas, agoutis, and hundreds of species of birds – just to name a few.
 Book an early morning guided tour of the park with a professional naturalist guide to avoid the crowds and increase your odds of seeing more wildlife.
 Naturalist guides have an eye and an ear for locating wildlife that most people miss.

-The Town of Quepos: Gateway to Manuel Antonio
+Pass Through Quepos Town: Gateway to Manuel Antonio

 The town of Quepos could be described as the gateway to Manuel Antonio National Park.
 It’s just a 15 minute drive (4 1/2 miles) from Quepos to Manuel Antonio and a 25 minute drive (7 1/2 miles) from the Quepos Domestic Airport to Manuel Antonio.
 Quepos has a great selection of restaurants, bars and souvenir shops.
 The streets of Quepos are easy to walk, with a mix of local shops, markets, and cafes.
 It has all the amenities of a tourism-hub, yet maintains that ineffable charm of Costa Rica with an authentic laid-back feel.

-- Damas Island Estuary by Kayak
+Damas Island Estuary

-- Santa Juana Mountain Tour
+Santa Juana Mountain Village

 Manuel Antonio Travel Information